 Tell the recipient to completely deny any unqualified mail for the domain.
 With this enabled, only mail that is verified as 100% being signed by your domain will even have a chance at the inbox.
 Any mail that does not pass is denied (not bounced) so there’s no way to catch false positives. |

-DMARC services
+Implementing DMARC

 We recommend using a specialist DMARC service for implementation.

-Get in touch with your Customer Success Representative and Ometria's Deliverability team, who can recommend providers.
+Get in touch with your Customer Success Representative and Ometria's Deliverability Team, who can recommend providers.

 Comments